Watch video about their expedition and exploration of The Louisiana Purchase.

 At three years old, Prince Charles became the heir apparent to British throne when his mother, Elizabeth, became Queen.
 His marriage to Diana, Princess of Wales and his affair with Camilla Parker Bowles made him the subject of scrutiny.

-Mini Bio on the life of Alicia Keys.
+A mini-biography on the life of James Dean.

 To escape the politics and gossip of the French court, Marie Antoinette would go to her small house on the grounds of Versailles called the Petit Trianon.